longshorej/vapor/README.md

 ## Development

 This project uses [sbt](https://www.scala-sbt.org/) for its main UDP server.
 Client libraries are provided for [Rust](https://www.rust-lang.org/en-US/) and [Akka](https://akka.io/).

+## Releases

+Clone a fresh copy from upstream and run `sbt release`.
+It will prompt for the next version number and take care of incrementing versions, creating tags, pushing the commits.

+Docker images are created separately using the [dockerfiles](https://github.com/longshorej/dockerfiles) project.

 ## Author